viamrobotics/docs/docs/modular-resources/key-concepts.md

 However, if you want to work with a new hardware component that is not already supported by Viam, or want to introduce a new software service or service model to support additional functionality on your smart machine, you can extend Viam by adding a _modular resource_ to your smart machine.

 Modular resources are defined in _modules_, which are easy to create and add to your robot.
-A module can provide one or more modular resource models.
+A module can provide one or more modular resource models, and can be added to any smart machine running on Viam.

 ## Modules